COVID 19 and Cancer Patient – Covid Precautions For Cancer Patients

 My close relative is just returning from an infected place.

 Please let him be quarantined for the specified period (14 days) in a different place than your place.
-Please be sure anyone of his contacts do not come near you.
+Please be sure anyone of his contacts does not come near you.

 My son has contracted the infection from outside the country.
 What shall I do?